cryspen/verify-rust-std/testable-simd-models/README.md

 resemble their implementations within the Rust core itself.

 The `tests` folder contains the tests of these models, and is structured the same way as `models`.
-Each file additionally contains the definition of a macro that makes writing these tests easier.
+Each file additionally includes the definition of a macro that makes writing these tests easier.
 The tests work by testing the models against the intrinsics in the Rust core, trying out random inputs (generally 1000), and comparing their outputs.

-All tests can run by executing `cargo test` and we expect this to be run as part of CI.
+All tests can be run by executing `cargo test`, and we expect this to be run as part of CI.

 ## Modeling a SIMD Intrinsic

-There are three kinds of SIMD intrinsics we find in `core::arch`.
+There are three kinds of SIMD intrinsics in `core::arch`.

 The first kind are builtin Rust compiler intrinsics, some of which are in the [`intrinsics/simd.rs` file](https://github.com/model-checking/verify-rust-std/blob/main/library/core/src/intrinsics/simd.rs)